defenseunicorns/uds-software-factory/README.md

 This repo serves as an integration repository for testing, creating common [Architectural Decision Records](./adr), and tracking issues that have effects across the individual packages that make up Software Factory.

-Also note that the Software Factory team helps to manage the following shared UDS packages:
+Also note that the Software Factory team helps to manage the following shared UDS packages and repositories:

 - [Postgres Operator](https://github.com/defenseunicorns/uds-package-postgres-operator) - a Kubernetes operator to deploy PostgreSQL databases in a cluster
+- [UDS Common](https://github.com/defenseunicorns/uds-common) - a common repo to share actions, UDS tasks and more between package repositories